GearPlug/pipedrive-python/README.md

 ### Notes section, see the api documentation: https://developers.pipedrive.com/docs/api/v1/#!/Notes

 #### Get notes
-If you need a specific note send the note id, if you don't just call the method without send anything
+If you need a specific note send the note id, if you don't just call the method
 ```
 get_specific_note = client.get_notes(note_id="")